AbdelaliEch/Football-Data-Project/final documentation/README.md

 - `competitions.csv`

 You can access the dataset on Kaggle [here](https://www.kaggle.com/datasets/davidcariboo/player-scores).
+Please note that while the dataset provides valuable insights, some of the data may not be fully accurate or clean.
+During the data processing phase, I addressed some inconsistencies and cleaned certain records to ensure the pipeline functions effectively.
+Therefore, some statistics may not be entirely precise due to the nature of the original dataset.
+> **Note**: While this dataset offers valuable insights, please be aware that some of the data may not be fully accurate or clean.
+During the data processing phase, some inconsistencies were addressed and certain records were cleaned to ensure the pipeline functions smoothly.
+As a result, some statistics may not be entirely precise due to the original dataset's nature.

 ## Data Pipeline
 The data pipeline follows a structured ELT (Extract, Load, Transform) process: